 Students currently enrolled who intend to use designated parking facilities at Union County College campuses must have their automobiles registered through the Public Safety Office.
-There is a charge for a parking hang-tag permit to be displayed by the registered vehicles.
-Automobiles parked on campus illegally or without proper, valid, hang-tags will be ticketed and/or towed at the owner's expense.
+There is a charge for a parking permit to be displayed by the registered vehicles.
+Automobiles parked on campus illegally or without proper, valid, parking permits will be ticketed and/or towed at the owner's expense.
 Parking fines are assessed for parking and traffic violations.
 Speed zones on Campus are generally set at a maximum of 10 miles per hour.
 However, students are expected to exercise prudence at all times and heed all posted traffic signs.
-A complete listing of parking regulations and map of student parking areas can be found in the Student Handbook and the Public Safety Guide.
+A complete listing of parking regulations and map of student parking areas can be found in the Public Safety Guide.